-11. Audit and Assurance The ability to support the audit process, in order to obtain the optimum level of assurance from the Auditor-General Within the area of responsibility, providing administrative support and ensuring access of the internal audit unit, audit committee and the Auditor-General to the financial records and all relevant information of the municipality or municipal entity to enable them to perform their respective functions Contributing to the analysis of reports and advice of the internal audit unit, audit committee and Auditor-General, assisting with management responses in this regard and taking appropriate action as it relates to the area of responsibility Contribute to the timely preparation of accurate annual financial statements and the annual report Within the area of responsibility, ensuring and managing appropriate communication with the Office of the Auditor-General During the audit, timeously responding to and coordinating responses within the area of responsibility to audit queries and requests for additional information The audit process provides the municipal council, the board of directors and stakeholders with the level of assurance that can be placed on finances.
-Financial officials, within the area of responsibility, should consistently ensure improvement of financial management practices of the municipality and/or municipal entities to strive to obtain the optimum level of assurance from the Auditor-General. ------------------------- -- ---
+OI The ability to support the audit process, in order to obtain the optimum level of assurance rom the Auditor-General • Within the area of responsibility and for purposes of auditing supply chain management, providing administrative support and ensuring access of the internal audit unit, audit committee and the Auditor-General to the financial records and all relevant information of the municipality or municipal entity to enable them to perform their respective functions Within the area of responsibility and for purposes of auditing supply chain management, contributing to the analysis of reports and advice of the internal audit unit, audit committee and Auditor-General, assisting with management responses in this regard and taking appropriate action as it relates to the area of responsibility Within the area of responsibility and for purposes of auditing supply chain management, contribute to and provide information for the timely preparation of accurate annual financial statements for auditing and the annual report(s) for the municipality and/ or its entities to the Auditor-General (refer chapter 12 of the MFMA).
+In the case of a municipality with sole/ effective control of a municipal entity this includes consolidated financial statements of the municipality and such municipal entities.
+Within the area of responsibility and for purposes of auditing supply chain management: ensuring and managing appropriate communication with the Office of the Auditor-General Timeously responding to and coordinating responses to audit queries and requests for additional information during the audit The audit process provides the municipal council, the board of directors and stakeholders with the level of assurance that can be placed on finances of the municipality and/ or entity.
+Supply chain management officials should consistently ensure improvement of financial management practices of the municipal entities to strive to obtain the optimum level of assurance from the Auditor-General. ---- --- --- ---